 Are There Benefits of Elderberry for Pregnant Women?

 Naturally high in antioxidants and vitamin C, elderberries seem like the natural choice for boosting immunity and preventing illness while pregnant, especially for those looking to soothe illness symptoms sans medications.

-The antioxidant and immune support power of these little berries have led to them being studied as a treatment for viral and respiratory illnesses.
-Several studies have even shown that taking elderberry while sick helps to shorten the number of sick days (source: Journal of International Medical Research).
+The antioxidant and immune support power of these little berries have led to them being studied as a treatment for viral and respiratory infections.
+Amounts of studies have even shown that taking elderberry while sick helps to shorten the number of sick days (source: Journal of International Medical Research).

 Though elderberries might be an effective treatment or co-treatment for illnesses, the fruit is not recommended during pregnancy.

 If you are living with a partner, however, keeping them healthy is one step to keeping yourself and your baby healthy.
 Stick to treatments approved during pregnancy and save the elderberry products for your partner to keep your whole household feeling well.

 To boost your immune system safely while pregnant, there are other options.
 Eating a balanced diet with a colorful variety of fruits and veggies can offer just as much vitamin C and antioxidants as elderberries do.
 A few fruits and veggies high in these nutrients include: